rustdesk/doc.rustdesk.com/content/self-host/synology/_index.en.md

 weight: 22
 ---

-This tutorial is based on latest DSM v6.
+This tutorial is based on latest DSM v6 and v7.

 ### Install Docker